WMDA/social-media-analysis/README.rst

 optional arguments:

 -h, --help                  show this help message and exit

 -t, --topics                Topics in for praw to search reddit

-  -c COMMENTS --comments                                   COMMENTS
+-c, --comments      COMMENTS

 -config                     Selects number of comments for praw to limit to.
                             Uses config.yaml file instead of providing options, doesn't take any arguments but needs config.yaml file (provided with package)

 An example search would be: